sylefeb/Silice/learn-silice/README.md

 Alright, we got all the basics for units, let's now talk about a big feature of Silice, the algorithms.

-Silice lets you write algorithms within your units, enabling to reason with a more standard imperative programming flow.
+Silice lets you write algorithms within your units, allowing to use a more standard imperative programming flow.
 Just to get our feet wet, here is an example in simulation:

 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=./tutorial/t8.si&syntax=c) -->
 <!-- The below code snippet is automatically added from ./tutorial/t8.si -->